novastorm/udacity-conference-central/README.md

 2. Sessions ending before 7:00 PM

 Addressing this ambiguity an endTime property is added to the Session object and automatically calculated on save.

+This featured is implemented within the **queryConferenceSessions** method

 ##### Additional Endpoints